 HR usually administers recognition programs, while the budget can be department-specific, centralized, or both.
 Most organizations (42% of those surveyed by WorldatWork in 2015) budget 0.3% or less of payroll toward recognition.
 Bersin by Deloitte reported spending was closer to 1% in 2012.

-While there are more intensive options, it doesn’t have to be cumbersome.
+While there are more intensive options, these programs don’t have to be cumbersome.
 By making a positive upfront investment in employees, you can reassert your values and priorities.

 Q: “Don’t we already recognize employees?”